 Meet the Staff

-Dena Peru, is the administrative assistant in the Administrative Office at the Isabel Patterson Child Development Center (IPCDC).
-Dena began working at the IPCDC as the administrative assistant in February 2014.
+Dena Peru, is the administrative assistant in the administrative office at the IPCDC.
+Dena began working at the center in February 2014.
 Prior to working at the IPCDC, Dena worked as a program assistant for over 20 years with a Head Start agency in Orange County.
 She enjoys her work in the office and gets the added benefit of watching children learn and grow.
 She also looks forward to meeting families and matching names with faces.

 Belinda Joy Voyles

-Lisa Harris, is a program teacher in the Infant and Toddler Program at the Isabel Patterson Child Development Center (IPCDC).
-Lisa first began working at the IPCDC in 1996, when she was hired as a student assistant for the blue side in the Preschool Program.
-In 2002 she became a program teacher and later in 2008 transferred to the Infant and Toddler Program.
-She received her B.A. in psychology from California State University, Long Beach in 2003.
+Lisa Harris is the assistant director of the infant and toddler program at the IPCDC.
+Lisa first began working at the IPCDC in 1996, when she was hired as a student assistant for the blue side in the preschool program.
+In 2002 she became a program teacher, and in 2008 transferred to the infant and toddler program.
 Lisa enjoys building close and supportive relationships with children and their families, and working with student assistants as they build a working knowledge of the IPCDC’s theoretical and philosophical approaches to early childhood education.
-Childhood is so fleeting and children have a brief time in their young lives to just be children before they are bombarded with traditional academic expectations and requirements.
-Children need to be able to play and it is through play that they learn about themselves, others, and the world around them.
+According to Lisa, childhood is fleeting and children have a brief time in their young lives to simply be children before they are bombarded with traditional academic expectations and requirements.
+She believes children need to be able to play—through which they learn about themselves, others, and the world around them.
 Through play they can create, imagine, explore and discover.
-During her free time she enjoys scrapbooking, jewelry making and reading.
-Lisa’s favorite quote is, “Play is often talked about as if it were a relief from serious learning.
+During her free time, she enjoys scrapbooking, making jewelry and reading.
+Lisa also is a proud alum of CSULB’s psychology program.
+Her favorite quote is: “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.” – Fred Rogers

 Erica Marie Grotsky